alelopezperez/learning-javascript-react-ES6-NodeJs/README.md

 # learning-javascript-react-ES6-NodeJs

-## This repo is to showcase my notes and practices for Javascritp in WebDevelopment from the FreeCodeCamp:
+## This repo is to showcase my notes and practices for Javascript in WebDevelopment from the FreeCodeCamp:

 * Javascript from the groundup
 * ES6 for frontend